 Learn more about the Forest Enterprises restructure.

 Securing the future for our existing and new investors relies on Forest Enterprises’ stability and continuity as a company.
-Forest Enterprises succession strategy involved major shareholder Steve Wilton progressively selling down his shareholding and diversifying the leadership.
+Forest Enterprises succession strategy involved major shareholder Steve Wilton progressively selling down his shareholding and diversifying the leadership in the years until his retirement in 2018.

 Bert Hughes and Graeme Tindall started the process by becoming shareholders and Directors in 2012 (followed by Gordon Wong in 2015).
-They are now the major shareholders and assume key leadership roles at Forest Enterprises, as Steve Wilton retires from his executive responsibilities as Managing Director.
+They are now the major shareholders and assume key leadership roles at Forest Enterprises, following former Managing Director Steve Wilton’s retirement in 2018.
 Bert is Chief Executive Officer as well as Forestry Director, and Graeme is Managed Investments Director with an expanded remit.

 On 1 April 2016, Forest Estate Manager Malte Coulmann became Forest Enterprises’ youngest shareholder.